MarktW86/azure-psdocs-processing/azuresmps/4.0.0/Azure.Storage/index.md

 Gets the stored access policy or policies for an Azure storage table.

 ### [New-AzureStorageAccountSASToken](New-AzureStorageAccountSASToken.md)
-Creates an account-level SAS token.
+Creates an SAS token.

 ### [New-AzureStorageBlobSASToken](New-AzureStorageBlobSASToken.md)
-Generates a SAS token for an Azure storage blob.
+Generates an SAS token for an Azure storage blob.

 ### [New-AzureStorageContainer](New-AzureStorageContainer.md)
 Creates an Azure storage container.